1jour1vin

 Decanter

 “A perfect body and impressive density.
-A must-buy for en primeur purchases! ~ Bettane & Desseauve”
+A top priority for en primeur purchases! ~ Bettane & Desseauve”

 “Beautiful, expressive, and open aromas, very fragrant, with notes of vibrant violets and black cherries.
-Supple and full of energy, it exhibits a certain tension, thanks to a fairly pronounced acidity that pairs perfectly with the rich, fleshy sweetness of the black fruits (blackcurrant and raspberry).
+Supple and full of energy, it exhibits a certain tension due to fairly pronounced acidity that pairs perfectly with the rich, fleshy sweetness of the black fruits (blackcurrant and raspberry).
 I love its character: this wine has personality and precision.
-It is a very pleasant and captivating wine, with excellent balance, beautiful structure, and good backbone, which should soften and perhaps thicken slightly with time.
+It’s a very pleasant and captivating wine, with excellent balance, beautiful structure, and good backbone, which should soften and perhaps thicken slightly with age.
 I’m sure it will be a marvel.
 A mineral note of crushed stone on the finish.
 One of the lowest yields ever recorded, at 22 hl/ha.”
 (Decanter 2026)

 Delivery: First half of 2028

-Buy your Léoville Barton wines at the best price through a private sale!
+Buy your Léoville Barton wines at the best price in a private sale!

 Starting at €99 on your first order